scaleway/scaleway-cli/docs/commands/file.md

 ### Create a new filesystem

-To create a new filesystem, you need to provide a name, a size, and a project ID.
+To create a new filesystem, you must specify a name, a size, and a project ID.

 **Usage:**